emrekapusuzz/Coffee_Quality-SQL-Tableau/README.md

 </p>

-This is a MySQL project.
-Steps followed:
+**This is a MySQL project.
+Steps followed :

   - Filled empty rows with EXCEL, this removes the import errors in MySQLWorkBench
   - Update, alter the data with SQL